Lojana96/boosting-tutorial-digits-classification/README.md

 4. Then open:
      Boosting.ipynb
 5. Run All Cells
-   Click “Run All” in Jupyter
+   - Click “Run All” in Jupyter
    The notebook will:
-   Load the dataset
+   - oad the dataset
-   Train models (AdaBoost & Gradient Boosting) Generate evaluation metrics
+   - Train models (AdaBoost & Gradient Boosting)
+   - Generate evaluation metrics
-   Display plots
+   - Display plots
 ## Outputs
 The notebook will produce:
   Model performance comparison